aosabook/500lines/search-engine/README.md

 we can build fairly large indices in RAM before writing them out to disk.
-This engine <!-- XXX chispa? --> by default builds up a million postings in RAM which takes up around a hundred megabytes before sorting them and writing them to a file, which typically ends up being about 3MB compressed. <!-- XXX check this -->
+This engine <!-- XXX chispa? --> by default builds up 4 million postings in RAM which takes up around a quarter gig of RAM before sorting them and writing them to a file, which typically ends up being about 3MB compressed. <!-- XXX check this -->